grizzie17/Rollator-Vision/README.md

 ## Overall Circuit ##

 ![Circuit](images/rollator-circuit.png)

+> The diagram above shows an `Arduino UNO` but the real microprocessor will be an `Arduino nano`.

 The core of the system is an `Arduino nano` microprocessor (the diagram shows an UNO).
 No devices (sensors) are powered directly from the microprocessor.